 Hedge Fund database suffers from several hard to measure biases.
 These have been extensively documented by researchers.
 To know these biases is not only important when analyzing data quantitatively but also when setting expectations for forward-looking returns.
 Moreover, the NilssonHedge CTA/Managed Futures indices are also suffering from some of these biases.

-- We base our returns on managers willing to report to databases.
+- We base our returns on managers willing to report to public sources.
 Not all managers are willing to do so.
 Some may be better than the average, some may not be.

 - When a fund stops operating, we seldom know the final return or if there are any unexpected liquidations costs.